 At one stage, Keanu Reeves was thought to be attached.
 Later, it was said that director Jaume Collet-Serra was in line to make it, with Garrett Hedlund and Kristen Stewart said to be among the cast.
-Reeves' name was soon detached from the project, while Collet-Serra, when asked about Akira by Collider back in March, said the future of the adaptation was "a Warner Bros question."
+But Reeves' name was soon detached from the project while Collet-Serra, who was asked about Akira by Collider last March, said the future of the adaptation was "a Warner Bros. question."

 Most intriguingly of all, we're told that Christopher Nolan has met with a previously attached filmmaker (who we can't name here) within the past three months to talk about the project.

 We're also told that Collet-Serra is no longer involved with Akira, which chimes with a story by The Hollywood Reporter back in June.

 It was recently announced, of course, that Nolan's next film is out in July 2017.
 As ever, it's a project shrouded in secrecy.
 Could that film be Akira?
 It's a far-fetched notion, perhaps, but its positioning as a summer film certainly suggests that Nolan has something major in store, and a big-budget adaptation of Akira could fit that bill.
 And while Nolan has the kind of industry clout to make just about anything he wants, his prior relationship with Warner - and his history with Leonardo DiCaprio on Inception - might add weight to the Akira theory.